GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v3.7)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v3.8)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 3.7.1 Changes**
+**Version 3.8 Changes**
-- Added: argument to SteamInit to pull all current stats or not, defaults to false
+- Added: default argument to steamInit to pull all current stats or not, defaults to true so no one has to change anything

-**Version 3.7 Changes**
-- Added: Networking Sockets class - all functions, enums, structs, and callbacks (still beta in Steamworks)
-- Added: Networking Utils class - all functions, enums, structs, and callbacks (still beta in Steamworks)
-- Added: Game Search callbacks, enums, and functions
+- Added: new SteamNetworkingMessages class; with functions, callbacks, constants, and enums
-- Added: missing Steam Parties functions
+- Added: all missing functions due to 5 argument limit in Godot
-- Changed: bIOFailure argument naming in godotsteam.cpp to ioFailure
+- Changed: filterText updated to match new SDK 1.50 function
-- Fixed: issue where Cyrillic characters did not display correctly or at all
-- Fixed: call result for JoinParty, was previously callback
-- Removed: mingw_patch.py since it fixes one issue but creates additional issues
+- Changed: HTTP class setCookie to setHTTPCookie to prevent confusion with HTML setCookie
+- Changed: moved fileLoadDialogReponse into html_file_open_dialog callback as it must follow the call anyway
+- Fixed: retrieveConnectionDetails and getAllLobbyData functions
+- Fixed: (probably) various NetworkingSockets and NetworkingUtils functions

 Known Issues
 ----------